 Click the arrows on the image below to scroll through our gallery and discover more striking facts.

-Our research shows 43 per cent of lorry drivers admit to not measuring their vehicle before heading out on the road, and 52 per cent admit to not taking low bridges into account.
-That’s why we’re reminding drivers to check their vehicle and plan their route to avoid low bridges before setting off, and we have tools, training and guidance in several languages for drivers and logistics companies to help tackle bridge strikes.
+Our research has shown 43 per cent of lorry drivers admit to not measuring their vehicle before heading out on the road, and 52 per cent admit to not taking low bridges into account.
+That’s why we remind drivers to check their vehicle and plan their route to avoid low bridges before setting off, and we have tools, training and guidance in several languages for drivers and logistics companies to help tackle bridge strikes.

-Our haulage partners are also helping us to evaluate the effectiveness of the campaign through surveys with their employees, providing valuable feedback directly from drivers.
+Our haulage partners have played a vital role in helping us shape our content and evaluate the effectiveness of the campaign through surveys with their employees, providing valuable feedback directly from drivers.

-Network Rail already has a network of bridge strike ‘champions’ who have started to raise awareness of the issue by visiting logistics companies as well as trade bodies such as the Road Haulage Association (RHA) to get the issue on the map.
+Network Rail also has a network of bridge strike ‘champions’ covering each route across Britain, who raise awareness of the issue by visiting logistics companies and lead on managing the risk of bridge strikes locally.